apache/trafficcontrol/docs/source/api/federations_id_deliveryservices_id.rst

 ``DELETE``
 ==========
 Removes a Delivery Service from a federation.
+A Delivery Service cannot be removed from a federation if it is the only Delivery Service assigned to said federation

 :Auth.
 Required: Yes
 :Roles Required: "admin"